 - School business will not be counted as an absence from class.
-The names of students to be excused will appear in the Friday Report.
-Faculty and staff members responsible for activities requiring students to miss school must report the absences to the appropriate person before 9:00 a.m.
-Thursday after an absence for school business.
+Faculty and staff members responsible for activities requiring students to miss school must receive approval from the appropriate Campus Vice President and provide notification to the students' instructors through the College's Electronic Attendance Monitoring System.

 - A record of class attendance will be kept beginning with the date of the first class meeting.

-- Instructors should turn in "cut-out" forms to the admissions office no later than Thursday at 3:00 p.m. of the following week.
+- Instructors are required to complete the online "cut-out" forms no later than Thursday at 3:00 p.m. of the following week.

 - Three tardies will count as one absence.
 A tardy of fifteen minutes or more will be considered an absence.
 A student leaving any class without official dismissal will be counted absent.

 - An instructor of an online course will record attendance in a manner prescribed by the Office of eLearning.
 An online student is classified as active, dropped, or withdrawn with the last date of attendance recorded.
 These categories are defined as follows:

 current – Contact is being made on a regular basis and student is current in all assignments.
 However, active can also mean that the student is behind on submitting assignments but is in contact with the instructor and has not exceeded the allowed number of absences.